+Muslim marriages in Thailand need to be registered.
 Muslims and non-Muslims who would like to tie the knot in Thailand can easily do so through a visit at the National Islamic Center in Bangkok.
 The process is simple and straightforward allowing you to enjoy the rest of your stay in the Land of Smiles.
-Following the one-hour or so marriage ceremony, the registrar issues a Marriage Certificate in Thai, English or Arabic depending on the request of the marrying couple.
+Following the one-hour or so marriage ceremony, the Islamic Center issues a Marriage Certificate in Thai, English or Arabic depending on the request of the marrying couple.

-Before a Non-Muslim party to the marriage can register the marriage with a Muslim party under Islamic laws, he/she should convert into Islam first through a ceremony before the marriage registration.
+Firstly before a Non-Muslim party to the marriage can register the marriage with a Muslim party under Islamic laws, she should convert to Islam first through a ceremony before the marriage registration.
 This can be done even before coming to Thailand in the home country of the Non- Muslim person.
 You just have to bring your Islamic conversion certificate.
 If you cannot do this before hand, the Islamic center conducts the conversion before the marriage registration.
-A certificate will be issued by the center for this.
+Finally a certificate will be issued by the center for this.

-Both parties need to produce 3 copies of their passports including the part where it shows the Thai Immigration stamp in the passport.
-This is the second step in the process to register a Muslim marriage in Thailand.
+Firstly both parties need to produce 3 copies of their passports including the part where it shows the Thai Immigration stamp in the passport.
+This is the second step in the process to register a Muslim marriage in Thailand (Nikah).

 If you have been married before or your spouse had died then you need to produce either a divorce certificate or death certificate if this is applicable to you.

-This is required for the female party to the marriage who has been divorced for less than 310 days.
+This is required for the female party to the Nikah who has been divorced for less than 3 months.
 The certificate should state that the woman isn’t pregnant.
-This is part of Thai family law when marriage registration takes place.
+This is a requirement by the Islamic Center for a divorced female party before the Islamic marriage takes place.

 Note the number and sizes of the ID photos which need to be brought with for the process.

-You need to produce a Letter from your Embassy or Competent Authority at your home country confirming that you can marry.
-This is required for KUWAITI & BAHRAINI nationals only.
+You need to produce a Letter from your Embassy or Competent Authority from your home country confirming that you can marry.
+In conclusion, this is required for KUWAITI & BAHRAINI nationals only.

-The marriage takes place in a mosque so you would have to dress appropriately.
+Firstly, the marriage (Nikah) takes place in a mosque so you would have to dress appropriately.
 If you are bringing guests with you, inform them about appropriate clothes for the occasion.
 The ceremony usually lasts for an hour or two.
 A certificate will be issued by the marriage officer to the couple after the marriage.

 If you have questions, feel free to contact us at +66 2 611 2881 for a free consultation.